 8. Hand built to order, these unique irons were designed to adapt to all levels of play.
 The ability to customize each set of irons to individual golfer’s abilities further distinguishes EQUS Golf.
-All EQUS Golf clubs are hand assembled in Austin, Texas by Jeff Sheets Manufacturing.
+All EQUS Golf clubs are hand assembled in Austin, Texas by Jeff Sheets Golf.
 With over 28 years of experience in designing, fitting and customizing golf equipment Jeff Sheets, a Master Club Fitter, leads all assembly and customization.

 9. In an EQUS golf set, the 10, 11 and 12 irons replace traditional wedges while retaining the traditional markings of P, W, L and S. These clubs are a progressive continuation of the lower lofted combinations in both specification and design.
 The result is a four wedge system utilizing only three lofts.

 The EQUS golf combinations use a 12L wedge designed with the same loft as the 12S while utilizing the same lower bounce found in both the 10P and 11W.
 This combination helps simplify decision making around the green by eliminating loft (i.e. distance) as a variable.
 The club is chosen based on the playing conditions alone and not the distance desired.